TradeDevice/tradedevice-php-api/readme.md

 What does it do?
 ---------------

-The TradeDevice.com PHP Api allows and permits you to access all of the primary functions of TradeDevice.com within a PHP environment.
+The TradeDevice.com PHP API allows and permits you to access all of the primary functions of TradeDevice.com within a PHP environment.

 **You will be able to**